Italy in March 2026: Enjoy Festivals & Spring Activities

 Run the Rome Marathon

-Rome Marathon, held in late March, offers a unique way to see the city's historical landmarks.
+Rome Marathon, held in late March, it is a special way to see the city's historical landmarks.
 Running through ancient streets, and past iconic monuments like the Colosseum and St. Peter's Basilica, you experience Rome's history in an exhilarating manner.
 Alongside the marathon, you'll find a host of supporting events, including fun runs, family activities, and health expos, all contributing to a festive atmosphere that showcases the best of Rome.

 Enjoy Off-Peak Skiing